Sign In / Sign Out

 - Map and Locations

-A fluent Spanish speaker, she was a Phoenix New Times staff writer for fourteen years.
-She’s written for The Washington Post, Newsweek, The Daily Beast, The Atlantic, Slate, Village Voice, The Guardian, High Country News, Arizona Highways, Phoenix New Times, The Arizona Republic, Salon.com and many other publications.
-Her work was selected for inclusion in Longform.org and the Investigative Reporters and Editors website.
+Greene Sterling was a Phoenix New Times staff writer for 14 years, specializing in investigative narratives.
+Her bylines have appeared in The Washington Post, Newsweek, The Daily Beast, The Atlantic, Slate, Village Voice, The Guardian, High Country News, Arizona Highways, Phoenix New Times, PHOENIX Magazine, National Journal Magazine, The Arizona Republic, Salon, Longform.org, The Arizona Center for Investigative Reporting and the Investigative Reporters and Editors archives.

-Named Arizona’s Journalist of the Year three times, she’s received more than fifty international, national, and regional journalism awards.
-They include a James Aronson Award for Social Justice Journalism for a story on immigration restrictionism that was part of a larger series, a National Association of Black Journalists First Place in Feature Writing, and a Society of Professional Journalists Silver Key Award for twenty-five years of notable journalism.
+Named Arizona’s Journalist of the Year three times, she’s received more than 50 international, national, and regional journalism awards.
+They include a James Aronson Award for Social Justice Journalism for a story on immigration restrictionism that was part of a larger series, a National Association of Black Journalists First Place in Feature Writing, and a Society of Professional Journalists Silver Key Award for 25 years of notable journalism.
+You can find examples of her Cronkite writer-in-residency projects on https://terrygreenesterling.com.

-Greene Sterling has taught narrative nonfiction for fifteen years at the Walter Cronkite School of Journalism and Mass Communication at the Cronkite School, Arizona State University, where she is writer-in-residence and affiliated faculty.
-She’s also directed the Borderlands vertical for Cronkite News, and has taught Magazine Writing, Reporting, Sustainability Writing, Depth Reporting and Food and Media.
+Since 2003, Greene Sterling has taught narrative journalism at the Cronkite School, where she is writer-in-residence and a member of the affiliated faculty.
+She’s also directed the Borderlands team for Cronkite News, and has taught graduate and undergraduate classes in Magazine Writing, Reporting, Sustainability Writing, Depth Reporting, and Food and Media.
+She is co-teaching Reporting on Indigenous Communities with Mark Trahant, editor of Indian Country Today, as part of a partnership with Alaska Pacific University.